chippyash/Logical-matrix/README.md

 ## How

-Please see the [Basic Matrix](https://github.com/chippyash/Matrix) for underlying functionality.
+Please see the [chippyash/Matrix](https://github.com/chippyash/Matrix) for underlying functionality.
 Anything you can do with a Matrix, you can do with a LogicalMatrix.

 ### Coding Basics